 Step 3 Type in the command diskutil list and this will display all the connected storage devices to your Mac.

-The command eraseDisk is used to completely delete the data in your USB device.
+The command eraseDisk is used to delete the data in your USB device completely.
 It is an essential step before formatting and cannot be avoided.
-The FAT32 file format can be replaced by other supported file formats.
+Other supported file formats can replace the FAT32 file format.
 After the format process is over, you will see that that file format has now been changed to the FAT32.

 Device failures and human errors make up a large part of the reason why we lose data from our devices.
 In such cases, the only thing you can do is use a powerful enough data recovery software.
 This brings us to Recoverit USB Data Recovery - the best option that you can choose to get back your files in no time.